Arizona’s Verde Valley, near Sedona’s Red Rocks, is a retreat in small-town America. Here are my favorite things in to do in the Verde Valley.

 - 5 Great Arizona Road Trips

 - Exploring Southwest Colorado: Visit Mesa Verde Country

 When You Go to the Verde Valley

-The Verde Valley is a place that you might just pass by as you drive north on I-17 from Phoenix on your way to Sedona or Flagstaff but it's clearly worth a few days to explore and enjoy.
-The small towns of Cottonwood, Clarkdale, and Jerome each has its own unique vibe and attractions.
+The Verde Valley is a place that you might just pass by as you drive north on I-17 from Phoenix on your way to Sedona or Flagstaff but it’s clearly worth a few days to explore and enjoy.
+The small towns of Cottonwood, Clarkdale, and Jerome each have their own unique vibe and attractions.

 There’s so much to discover on a road trip through Arizona.
 In addition to a road trip through the Verde Valley, our Wander writers have some great Arizona ideas to share with you.